-Sugar and Your Skin
+Sugar and your skin

 As a teen, I was told peanut butter could be contributing to my acne, only to read a year or so later that foods don’t affect your skin.
-As a nutritionist, I now know this couldn’t be farther from the truth.
+As a nutritionist, I now know this couldn’t be further from the truth.

 What you put in your body determines how your body functions.
-And since your skin is the largest organ, this especially holds true for your skin.
+And since your skin is the body’s largest organ, this especially holds true for your skin.

-Research has shown that sugar produces advanced glycation end products, which cause a severe slowing of cell turnover rates for collagen and other proteins.
-The end result is much faster aging on the skin.
+Sugar affects aging in the skin by producing advanced glycation end products, which cause a severe slowing of cell turnover rates for collagen and other proteins.

-Sugar and Aging
+Sugar and hormones

-Sugar and Heart Disease
+Sugar and insulin resistance

 Although dietary saturated fat has been traditionally thought to cause heart disease, studies have shown that sugar is actually a major contributor.
 This can also be attributed to the relationship with metabolic syndrome, as stated above.

-Sugar and High blood pressure
+Sugar and high blood pressure

 High blood pressure is yet another condition traditionally blamed on excess sodium.
 It has been found, however, that sugar plays an equal role in high blood pressure.

-Sugar and Sleep
+Sugar and sleep

 Although a generally less-researched field, the connection with a high-sugar diet and sleep are steadily mounting.
 Many don’t realize that there is a connection with your insulin and circadian rhythm.
 The fluctuations in cortisol and melatonin affect how your body processes insulin while you sleep (much less effectively) which creates a higher blood sugar level during sleep.

 If you’re diabetic you probably already pay attention to this as you check your fasting blood sugar levels upon waking.
-But people that aren’t diagnosed with diabetes or prediabetes should be conscientious of this as well:
+But people that aren’t diagnosed with diabetes or prediabetes should be conscientious of this as well.

 High blood sugar levels throughout the day will carry over into our sleep time, creating higher blood sugar while we sleep–even for people that do not have diabetes.

 Higher blood sugar levels during sleep have been shown to create less quality sleep and shorter sleep.
-And the reverse is true as well, less quality and time sleeping creates a worse insulin sensitivity in the body–which becomes a vicious cycle.
+And the reverse is true as well, less quality and time sleeping creates worse insulin sensitivity in the body–which becomes a vicious cycle.